 - Balcony, baby!
-When the builder realized there would be unused roof space on one side of the master bedroom (the breakfast nook is below it) we all thought it would be awesome to add a private balcony up there.
-We originally had one off the front of the house (attached to a kids room) but the placement off of the master made a lot more sense.
+When the builder realized there would be unused roof space on one side of the main bedroom (the breakfast nook is below it) we all thought it would be awesome to add a private balcony up there.
+We originally had one off the front of the house (attached to a kids room) but the placement off of the main bedroom made a lot more sense.

 There were a few other changes not mentioned, but those are probably the easiest to show at this stage.
 But I can’t believe we spent so much time talking about the inside without even addressing what happened outside.
 I don’t have the original version, but here’s where we ended up.